Time of Use Rates Pilot Program

 On TOU rates, customers are charged a higher electric rate when the cost of purchasing and delivering electricity is highest (usually late afternoon to early evening) and a lower electric rate when the cost of generating electricity is lower (usually late evening, morning, and midday).

-Belmont Light’s proposed Time of Use Rates would have two separate time periods – on-peak hours and off-peak hours – which would vary based on the time of year.
-During the Summer (June 1 – September 30), customers would be charged more during the peak hours of 1:00 – 7:00 p.m. and less during off-peak hours of 7:00 p.m. – 1:00 p.m. the following day.
-During non-Summer months (October 1 – May 30), the peak hours would be 4:00 p.m. – 8:00 p.m., with off-peak hours of 8:00 p.m. – 4:00 p.m. the following day.
+Belmont Light’s Time of Use Rates have two separate time periods – on-peak hours and off-peak hours – which vary based on the time of year.
+During the Summer (June 1 – September 30), customers are charged more during the peak hours of 1:00 – 7:00 p.m. and less during off-peak hours of 7:00 p.m. – 1:00 p.m. the following day.
+During non-Summer months (October 1 – May 30), the peak hours are 4:00 p.m. – 8:00 p.m., and off-peak hours are 8:00 p.m. – 4:00 p.m. the following day.

 The chart below shows more information on the specific rates:

-Why Implement Time of Use Rates?
+Why Time of Use Rates?

 There are three main reasons for Belmont Light to implement TOU rates.
 When done correctly, TOU rates: lower costs for customers who are able to shift their electric usage to off-peak times; lower costs for Belmont Light as a whole by reducing the total amount of energy that it is necessary to purchase during peak times; and create more opportunity for a greener power supply since energy is more likely to come from fossil fuel sources during on-peak times.